dryu99/boonwegig-pub/README.md

 - [x] use spotify/youtube for finding artist pages + genres (just use spotify for mvp)
 - [x] add country field to artist
 - [x] look into this hongdae ff event with lego person. example of an event that posts multiple time slots for a single event. scraper might get confused
+- [x] handle scrape a venue advertises an event for a different venue
+  - some venues don't have instagram accounts. its just a random venue
+  - locationName field? we don't want to have the address
+  - i think we add locationName to MusicEvent table if locationName is null its assumed the advertising venue is the location (or it could just be a pre ad that'll show the real location later...)
+  - maybe track address too to help chatgpt with deciprhering between locationName and address
-- [ ] clean up data in venue table in db. only handle seoul shows for now
+- [x] clean up data in venue table in db. only handle seoul shows for now
+- [x] think about having a user vs venue table
+- [x] think about how to handle chatgpt extraction that fails
+- [x] think about adding a review_note field to tables to give you more context when reviewing
 - [ ] do an initial scrape!!! (use db venues not json delete that)
 - [ ] set up vps
 - [ ] set up cron jobs